andrespardo/berrl/README.md

 **I reserve the right to use as tacky colors as I please.
 Eventually more will be added later.**

 ##### Implementing a cool map of Baltimore 911 calls
+This csv file was about 1.2 million lines
 **Due to combined location fields I had to clean this csv file iterating through it once and removing in points lacking lat/long values while I was at it (Normally just plotted at 0,0)**
 ```python
 import berrl as bl